Real Estate IRA

 With self-directed investing, the account owner directs all investments and does due diligence.
 As the IRA custodian, Midland does not sell products nor offer financial advice.
 Our goal is to inspire investors to know their investment choices.
 We want investors to take control of their retirement accounts.

-Which Plans Can Invest in Real Estate?
+Who Can Invest in a Real Estate IRA?

 Buying real estate can be done with Traditional IRAs, Roth IRAs, SEP, and SIMPLE IRAs.
 ESAs, HSAs, and 401(k)s can also be self-directed into real estate.
 Learn more about each type of self-directed plan.